Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Related literature

-In \cite{reeves}, this area theorem approach with more specific local error bounds exploiting the nested properties of RM codes is nonetheless used successfully to obtain a local error bound of $O(\log\log(n)/\sqrt{\log(n)})$; this gives the first proof of achieving capacity with a vanishing bit-error probability for symmetric channels.
+In \cite{reeves}, this area theorem approach with more specific local error bounds exploiting the nested properties of RM codes is nonetheless used successfully to obtain a local error bound of $O_n(\log\log(n)/\sqrt{\log(n)})$; this gives the first proof of achieving capacity with a vanishing bit-error probability for symmetric channels.
 This takes place however at a rate too slow to provide useful bounds for the block/global error.
-Our paper also achieves only a vanishing bit-error probability, with however an improved rate of $2^{-\Omega(\sqrt{\log(n)})}$ compared to \cite{reeves}.
+Our paper also achieves only a vanishing bit-error probability, with however an exponential improvement of the rate, namely $2^{-\Omega_n(\sqrt{\log(n)})}$ compared to $O_n(\log\log(n)/\sqrt{\log(n)})$ in \cite{reeves}.
 With an additional factor of $\log \log(n)$ in the latter exponent one could use the bit to block error argument from \cite{Abbe23} to obtain a vanishing block error probability; this relates to the modified Freiman-Ruzsa inequality conjecture of Section \ref{new_conj}.